 In general, we encourage using your best judgment when approaching SMS sending.
 Braze, as well as our sending partners, have checks in place that prevent most SMS abuses.

-There are a few general rules you should follow:
+There are the six rules you should follow:

-- The type of SMS messaging they consented to. (e.g. marketing or transactional messaging)
+- The type of SMS messaging they consented to

 Here are some links you might need to consult as you build up your SMS campaign: